-Linda Minnotte is a founding member of TRR and current President.
-She began the Mt.
-Lebanon UMC Chapel Bells and rings with them.
-Additionally, she has rung in national events since 2006.
+Linda Minnotte has been ringing bells since 1971, is a founding member of TRR and its current President.
+She founded the Mt.
+Lebanon UMC Chapel Bells and is now an At Large National Board Member of Handbell Musicians of America.
 She lives in Mt.
-Lebanon with her husband Rick, and has a daughter at the University of Oklahoma.
+Lebanon with her husband Rick.

 Alison Peters learned handbells by joining Southminster Presbyterian’s Handbell Ensemble over 15 years ago.
 She is a CPA who has her own CPA firm.

 Sarah Boice Stecker is a veteran member and Associate Conductor of TRR.
 She graduated from Grove City College in 2014 with degrees in English and Music and works locally as a musician and educator.
 She currently teaches choir, piano, and theory at Canon-McMillan High School.